kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 ### Step 1 - ***Claiming the Device***
 At this point you can claim the device putting it in a planned state for onboarding onto the system.
 To do this do the following:

+   1. Within DNA Center Navigate to *Provision>Plug and Play*
-   1. Put a checkmark next to the device to be claimed
+   2. Put a checkmark next to the device *Switch* to be claimed
-   2. Click the **Actions>Claim** link and walk through the workflow
+   3. Click the **Actions>Claim** link and walk through the workflow
-   3. Section 1 select the part of the hierarchy to which the device will be deployed then click **next**
+   4. Section 1 select the part of the hierarchy *floor1* to which the device will be deployed then click **next**
-   4. Section 2 you can click the hyperlinks to the right of the workflow page and view or amend the templates and images utilized then click **next**
+   5. Section 2 you can click the hyperlinks to the right of the workflow page and view or amend the templates and images utilized then click **next**
-   5. Section 3 select the device **serial number** on the left and fill in the variables within the template click **next**.
+   6. Section 3 select the device **serial number** on the left and fill in the variables within the template click **next**.
 Please use the following:
       *   Hostname type `ACCESS-9300-ASW`
       *   Management Vlan enter `5`
       *   IP Address `192.168.5.10`
       *   Subnet Mask `255.255.255.0`
       *   Gateway `192.168.5.1`
       *   VTP Domain `Cisco`
-   6. Section 4 review the elements including configuration to be deployed
+   7. Section 4 review the elements including configuration to be deployed
-   7. Click **claim** to initiate
+   8. Click **claim** to initiate

 At this stage the device will be placed in **Planned** state, and will cycle through **Onboarding** and **Provisioned** when complete.
 After the device is completed it will appear in the device inventory after being sync'd with DNA Center.